 After spending some time with Richard learning about him and his bees, it was time for us to head back to Shillong.
 And hey, I forgot to mention that we tasted this lovely wild forest honey and the taste was truly divine.

 We brought some back to Shillong to share his stories and experience with more folks.
-Meeting Richard is an experience that we will never forget, it is fascinating and at the same time it gave us a sense of purpose that we need to tell his story and share it to the rest of the world, that folks like Richard still live, bounded with traditions in Meghalaya.
+Meeting Richard is an experience that we will never forget, it is fascinating and at the same time it gave us a sense of purpose that we need to tell his story and share it to the rest of the world, that folks like Richard still live, following traditions of Meghalaya.

 Hope you found this story of Richard and his art of traditional beekeeping interesting.
 Have you ever had any experience of visiting some place and hearing local stories or tasting something unexpected?
 Share with us, would love to hear from you.